 Okreblue Seaside Yoga Retreat - credits: itravelling.gr

-Located on Filizi Beach, overlooking the Aegean Sea and among cedars, Okreblue is ideal for those who want to reconnect their mindand body with nature.
+Located on Filizi Beach, overlooking the Aegean Sea and among cedars, Okreblue is ideal for those who want to reconnect their mind and body with nature.
 It is a place with wonderful outdoor yoga stands among the trees and the sounds of nature.
 The rooms are within walking distance of the beautiful sandy beaches with clear waters.
-The healing energy of this tranquil place, creates the ideal environment for yoga and meditation holidays, relaxation and rejuvenation.
+The healing energy of this tranquil place creates the ideal environment for yoga and meditation holidays, relaxation, and rejuvenation.
 Meals are made with organic ingredients, many of which are grown in the Okreblue Garden.

 In recent years, Greece has become one of the largest and best destinations in the world for yoga retreats and holidays.
 The islands of Greece, with deep blue beaches and dense vegetation, are the ideal environment for a week or 10, where you will combine yoga and fun vacations all in one.
 It is an unforgettable experience that will enrich your knowledge, your techniques, and your skills in yoga.
-It is also a great opportunity for you to rejuvenate, to really relax and to communicate with others, and make friends.
+It is also a great opportunity for you to rejuvenate, relax and communicate with others, and make friends.